Love and Loathing at the DNC

 But inside the convention, all is love and light, of course.

 As mentioned, I went to Chile and Cuba one summer, interning with IPS* and traveling to Santiago with Isabel Letelier, whose husband was killed in a car bomb in DC by Pinochet’s agents.
 Pinochet, of course, is the Chilean dictator we supported in the 1973 coup to stop Salvador Allende from nationalizing stuff and doing what he was elected to do.
 That coup started with all kinds of Chileans getting rounded up and shot in their national stadiums, like the United Center.
 That’s just one story of far, far too many.
-I know Empire.

 I saw a quote that said (roughly): the last phase of empire is that the tactics used abroad finally come home and are used on empire’s own citizens.
 I see that as MAGA right now, but others would say the Democrats can do this too.
 And yes, they sometimes do.
-But “Democrat” these days is a word that signifies so many different people, and I am really sorry I missed the progressive meetings on Sunday and Monday.
+But “Democrat” these days is a word that signifies so many different people, and I am really sorry I missed the progressive Democratic meetings on Sunday and Monday.
 There are some excellent Democrats.

 This moment feels like a struggle between some kind of hope beyond hope and the way power has operated throughout recorded history, IMHO.
 If we are to have any chance of survival on this planet, if we are to live in peace, we are going to need to address the corporate voraciousness and mass consumption that drive imperialism and exploitation.
 We need to dramatically change our systems.
 We need to address the greed and sense of internal emptiness that drive greed.
 We need to actually face that emptiness and find the thing and no-thing beyond it.